Azimuthal anisotropy of jet particles in p-Pb and Pb-Pb collisions at $\sqrt{s_{\rm NN}}$ = 5.02 TeV: Data analysis

-For comparison, the $v_2$ coefficient of inclusive charged particles is also measured in \pPb collisions using the three-subevent technique by constructing long-range two-particle correlations, as done for the $v_2^{\rm FMD1,2}$ calculation, and in \PbPb collisions using the scalar product method.
+For comparison, the $v_2$ coefficient of inclusive charged particles, $v_2^{\rm ch}$ is also computed.
+In \pPb collisions, it is evaluated using the three-subevent technique by constructing long-range two-particle correlations, as done for the $v_2^{\rm FMD1,2}$ calculation, and is expressed as \begin{linenomath}